Joe Thein: Other

 Thein describes himself as conservative, classically liberal and patriotic and is close to the Conservatism of Edmund Burke.

 He is a sympathizer of AfD.
-In February 2016 he visited an eurosceptical congress of the party in Düsseldorf.
-A sequence of the ARD broadcaster shows Thein with applause.
+In February 2016 he visited a eurosceptical congress of the party in Düsseldorf.
+Footage from the ARD broadcaster shows Thein with applause.

 In 2016, Thein was portrayed in a short documentary of the documentary series routwäissgro of the film production Calach Films and Kollektiv 13, as well as with the support of the Film Fund Luxembourg and RTL Télé Lëtzebuerg, entitled "Meng Heemecht" and shown on national television RTL.

-On 4 February 2018 an attack on Thein's family home was attempted.
+On 4 February 2018 an attack on Thein's family home occurred.
 A strong firecracker blew up several windows of Thein's house and party headquarters.
 A car was also damaged.
 The police initiated a criminal investigation into the case.

-In October 2018, Thein initiated police report against rapper Tun Tonnar (aka Turnup Tun), subsequently followed by a process in March 2019, for his song, entitled "FCK LXB".
+In October 2018, Thein initiated a police report against rapper Tun Tonnar (aka Turnup Tun), subsequently followed by a process in March 2019, for his song, entitled "FCK LXB".
 In the song, the rapper criticizes several Luxembourgish right-wing politicians, including Thein as well as his party Déi Konservativ.
-In the process on the district court of Luxembourg on 28 March, Thein demanded €5.000 as damages because of public injury of reputation and insult.
+During the process in the district court of Luxembourg on 28 March, Thein demanded €5.000 as damages because of public injury to reputation and insult.
 The verdict was announced in May 2019, which was in favour of Tonnar.
 The court cited the need to continue to respect artistic freedoms.